 ServiceNow.
-If you work in enterprise IT, you’ve definitely heard the name.
-It’s a giant in the world of IT Service Management (ITSM), and for a long time, it’s been the default choice for huge companies trying to get a handle on their sprawling operations.
-But let’s be real, the tech world moves fast.
-Does a massive, all-in-one platform still make sense when nimbler, AI-first tools are popping up everywhere?
+If you work in enterprise IT, you've definitely heard the name.
+It's a giant in the world of IT Service Management (ITSM), and for a long time, it's been the default choice for huge companies trying to get a handle on their sprawling operations.
+The tech world moves fast, though.
+Does a massive, all-in-one platform still make sense when nimbler, AI-first tools are appearing everywhere?

 Spend five minutes on any IT forum, and you'll see the same story play out.
 Someone will praise its raw power, followed by a dozen comments about the steep learning curve, the eye-watering price tag, and the army of consultants needed to keep it running.